valeria-jimenez/cyclistic-rstudio/README.md

 # Data
 * The data is provided by Google as part of the Google Data Analytics Certification course.
 It has bike-share information from January 2021 to December 2021.

 # Data Processing and Cleaning
+* The dataset was merged, names were cleaned, rides at or under 0 seconds were removed, and null values were removed.
+* New features were created from existing features (day of week, starting hour, month, duration of ride)

+# Analysis
+* The analysis can be found [here](https://github.com/valeria-jimenez/cyclistic-rstudio/blob/main/cyclistic_rstudio.md).

 # Findings
 * Members